Abraham Lincoln's first inaugural address: Journey to Washington

-An entourage of family and friends left Springfield, Illinois with Lincoln on February 11, traveling by train to Washington, D.C. for the inauguration.
+An entourage of family and friends left Springfield, Illinois with Lincoln on February 11, traveling by train to Washington, D.C., for the inauguration.
 This group included Lincoln's wife, three sons, and brother-in-law, as well as John G. Nicolay, John M. Hay, Ward Hill Lamon, David Davis, Norman B. Judd, and Edwin Vose Sumner.

 For the next ten days, Lincoln traveled widely throughout the North, stopping in Indianapolis, Columbus, Pittsburgh, Cleveland, Buffalo, Albany, New York City, and Philadelphia, where on the afternoon of February 21 he pulled into Kensington Station.
 Lincoln took an open carriage to the Continental Hotel (now known as The Franklin Residences and located at 834 Chestnut Street in Center City Philadelphia, with almost 100,000 spectators waiting to catch a glimpse of the president-elect.
 There, he met Mayor Alexander Henry, and delivered some remarks to the crowd outside from the Continental Hotel balcony.
 Lincoln then continued on to Harrisburg.

-During the trip, Lincoln's son Robert was entrusted by his father with a carpetbag containing the draft of his first inauguaral.
+During the trip, Lincoln's son Robert was entrusted by his father with a carpetbag containing the draft of his first inaugural.
 At one stop, Robert mistakenly handed the bag to a hotel clerk, who deposited it behind his desk with several others.
 A visibly chagrined Lincoln was compelled to go behind the desk and try his key in several bags until finally locating the one containing his speech.
-Thereafter, Lincoln kept the bag in his possession until his arrival in Washington, D.C..
+Thereafter, Lincoln kept the bag in his possession until his arrival in Washington, D.C.

 Because of an alleged assassination conspiracy, Lincoln traveled through Baltimore, Maryland on a special train in the middle of the night before finally completing his journey to the capital.

 Summary

 Lincoln opened his speech by first indicating that he would not touch on "those matters of administration about which there is no special anxiety or excitement."
 The remainder of the speech would address the concerns of Southerners, who were apprehensive that "by the accession of a Republican Administration their property and their peace and personal security are to be endangered."
-Lincoln emphatically denied this assertion, and invited his listeners to consider his past speeches on the subject of slavery, together with the platform adopted by the Republican Party, which explicitly guaranteed the right of each individual state to decide for itself on the subject of slavery, together with the right of each state to be free from coercion of any kind from other states, or the Federal government.
+Lincoln emphatically denied this assertion, and invited his listeners to consider his past speeches on the subject of slavery, together with the platform adopted by the Republican Party, which explicitly guaranteed the right of each individual state to decide for itself on the subject of slavery, together with the right of each state to be free from coercion of any kind from other states, or the federal government.
 He went on to address several other points of particular interest at the time: